 Do Video Poker machines go through hot and cold streaks in the same way that slot machines do?
 I can always tell when I am on a hot streak whilst playing my favourite slot machines.

-Assuming you are definitely playing a truly random slot machine (and not a Fruit machine or AWP class machine) then there is no such thing as a hot or cold streak – sorry to disappoint you.
-It is human nature to interpret runs of good and bad luck in this way, but true slot machines use random number generators which ensure every spin of the reels is an entirely independent event.
-The machine doesn’t remember what happened the previous round, or ten rounds ago – it is perfectly possible to win a jackpot on two back-to-back spins, although incredibly unlikely.
+Assuming you are playing a truly random slot machine (and not a Fruit machine or AWP class machine), there is no such thing as a hot or cold streak – sorry to disappoint you.
+It is human nature to interpret runs of good and bad luck in this way, but true slot machines use random number generators, ensuring every reel spin is an entirely independent event.
+The machine doesn’t remember what happened the previous round or ten rounds ago – it is perfectly possible to win a jackpot on two back-to-back spins, although incredibly unlikely.

 The same is true of Video Poker machines – Las Vegas law insists that any on-screen depiction of a set of playing cards must be truly random, and gaming companies find it much easier to create a single set of code that satisfies this law and distribute their games worldwide than creating multiple different codebases for each jurisdiction where the machines are going to be used.
-Besides, almost every country in the world with legalized gambling now has a similar regulatory body which insists that all games must be completely fair to the player anyway.
-In short, there are no hot and cold streaks, but this is a good thing – every a hand is a fully independent and fair random event.
+Besides, almost every country with legalised gambling now has a similar regulatory body that insists that all games must be fair for the player anyway.
+In short, there are no hot and cold streaks, but this is a good thing – every hand is a fully independent and fair random event.

 Again, this is another superstition perpetuated by the typical psyche of human gamblers.
 You have to remember that jackpots are inherently rare events – they wouldn’t be jackpots if they weren’t!

 Every casino game has a built-in house advantage that makes it pointless for any casino to try and cheat a player – not only would they risk losing their casino license, but they already have all of the advantage anyway!
-When playing online, players points are always collected – you don’t need to insert a card of any kind – and it has no bearing on the luck experienced by players.
-All a casino cares about is keeping you playing as long as possible, as if they can keep you playing long enough, you are sure to go bust eventually.
+When playing online, players' points are always collected – you don’t need to insert a card of any kind – and it has no bearing on the luck experienced by players.
+All a casino cares about is keeping you playing as long as possible; if they can keep you playing long enough, you will go bust eventually.
 There’s no getting around this – it’s a scientifically provable, mathematically guaranteed fact based on the rules of the games.

 My friend claims he is making a living playing Video Poker.
-Can this really be done?
+Do you think this can really be done?
 I’m sure he has to be stretching the truth a little.

 It isn’t impossible, but it is extremely difficult… and unlikely.
-Full Pay Deuces Wild does pay out over 100% RTP, as does Microgaming’s All Aces online video poker and Triple Double Bonus Poker.
-If you spend enough time playing either of these games with perfect strategy then it is possible you could potentially make a living from doing so, but it only takes one mistake to ruin many hours of previous perfect play to wipe out potentially an entire day worth of profits!
+However, full Pay Deuces Wild pays over 100% RTP, as does Microgaming’s All Aces online video poker and Triple Double Bonus Poker.
+If you spend enough time playing either of these games with perfect strategy, then it is possible you could potentially make a living from doing so, but it only takes one mistake to ruin many hours of previous perfect play to wipe out potentially an entire day's worth of profits!